-- Check your graduation plan to be sure you are enrolled in all the necessary courses to fulfill the Recommended Plan or Distinguished Achievement Plan.
-See Mr. Jeffers or Mr. Baxter if changes are necessary.
-If you want to change to the Minimum Plan, your parent must contact the school and set up a meeting with Mr. Jeffers.
-The TEXAS Grant Program and B-on-Time Loan Program are not available for minimum plan graduates. - Begin to seriously consider your career choice.
-If you need help deciding on a career and college major, see Mr. Baxter.
+- Check your graduation plan to be sure you are enrolled in all the necessary courses to fulfill the Foundation with Endorsement Plan.
+See the counselor if changes are necessary.
+If you want to change to the Foundation only plan, your parent must contact the school and set up a meeting with Mr. Jeffers. - Begin to seriously consider your career choice.
+If you need help deciding on a career and college major, see the counselor.
 Also, talk to your parents and teachers about your career possibilities.